YArane/ECSE-428-Book-Swap/README.md

   `pip install -r requirements.txt`

+4. Follow the MongoDB instructions explained in the section above.
+Note that you don't have to follow step 3, that is just for playing around with MongoDB.
+If you don't complete steps 1 and 2, running the server will fail.

-4. Run the server to verify that everything is OK.
+5. Run the server to verify that everything is OK.
 Your terminal should say `* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)`.
 You can run the URL in your browser to see a "Hello World!" message.

   `python BookSwap.py`

-5. Rejoice in your success.
+6. Rejoice in your success.

 # Coding Conventions #